 All the participants received the badge for attending the webinar, but there were 2 additional, optional tasks on Edmodo to get the official Edmodo professional development certificate.
 As an Edmodo certified trainer, I can give out official Edmodo PD certificates.
 There were two tasks.

 The first task was to take any activity from the Padlet board with formative assessment activities and develop it on Edmodo.
-The participants were free to choose whatever feature of Edmodo they wanted.
-The final task was to record this group/activity/posts/quizzes, and explain what they created in a 5-minute video.
+After that, the participants were free to choose whatever feature of Edmodo they wanted.
+The final task was to record this group/activity/posts/quizzes and explain what they created in a 5-minute video.

 The second task was a bit simpler, and it was to make a quiz (a quiz they will use in their classroom), print it out, and submit it into an assignment, along with the explanation of how are they going to use this quiz and the description of their teaching context.